Photo: By Sven Mandel (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

 # 7 – Manhattan Skyline

-John Miles’ “Manhattan Skyline,” was the opening track on the Stranger in the City album.
+John Miles’ “Manhattan Skyline” was the opening track on the Stranger in the City album.
 The sound of the disco era is quite apparent in the song.
-The album actually featured a minor disco hit called “Slow Down,” which has not been included in the top 10 John Miles Songs list.
-The album Stranger in the City was heavily promoted by Decca records.
-The album Stranger in the City
+The album featured a minor disco hit called “Slow Down,” which was not included in the Top 10 John Miles Songs list.
+Decca records heavily promoted the album Stranger in the City.
+The album Stranger in the City was released in February 1977.

 # 6 – Oh How The Years Go By